Alexgreating/userbot/README.md

 | 1010 | Failed to load the file. |
 | 1011 | An incorrect version of the webhook was transmitted. |

-## Library for working with the Compass app bot API
+## Library for working with the Compass Bot API

 For your convenience, we have created the Library for working with the Compass app bot API:<br>
 [A library for interacting with the Compass Bot API](https://github.com/getCompass/php_lib_userbot). <br>